 In summary, automation provides insights into daily operations are performed and needs to be implemented in a way that is intelligent using a hybrid of automation technologies.
 With this information, it becomes clear which areas of a process need to be targeted for automation and where the costs really are – highlighting those operational inefficiencies.
 The goal of automation is to provide you with the visibility over your business processes to save you money by automating in the right places.

-6point6 offers IPA which delivers faster, highly scalable and automated decision making by automating your business processes using BPM, RPA and AI as depicted in our three-pillar solution:
+6point6 offers superior process automation which delivers faster, highly scalable and automated decision making by automating your business processes using BPM, RPA and AI as depicted in our three-pillar solution:

 Our approach to deploying automation at scale begins with an assessment.
 This is the analysis stage where we engage with your teams and senior management to understand your needs, goals and processes – both in terms of how they work now, and how you want them to work in the future.
 In this way, we can identify repeatable processes that can be automated and how automation might impact the rest of the company.
-This is called our IPA assessment which enables you to better understand what automation is needed, and you can use these findings with no obligations.
+Our assessment enables you to better understand what automation is needed, and you can use these findings with no obligations.